 Like all other types of addicts, functional drug addicts require help to beat their addiction.
 In most cases, these individuals have been using drugs for a long time, sometimes for years, and will need intensive drug addiction treatment to turn their lives around.

 Addiction treatment for functional drug addicts is effective if it includes:

 - Treatment with other high-functioning peers.
-A 30-90 day treatment program that includes group therapy with similar addicts is likely to be successful.
+A 30-to-90-day treatment program that includes group therapy with similar addicts is likely to be successful.
 These individuals can connect with like-minded colleagues and share experiences.

 - Teaching problem-solving, relapse prevention, and communication skills.
-The individual needs to learn constructive ways of solving problems, how to communicate their needs as well as how to identify and avoid relapse triggers.
+The individual needs to learn constructive ways of solving problems, how to communicate their needs as well and how to identify and avoid relapse triggers.

 - A support group.
 After completing rehab treatment, the individual should be referred to a suitable support group such as Narcotics Anonymous.
 This helps them interact and receive help and support from others going through the same situation

 - A program that addresses the family unit.
 Addiction is a family disease and the person will need the support and assistance of their loved ones to break old patterns that led to addiction.
 A family therapy program would be suitable in such cases.

 Let Us Help You Recover

 At Evolve Indy, we specialize in offering individualized addiction treatment programs that are tailored to accommodate our clients’ lifestyles.
 These range from partial hospitalization to outpatient and intensive outpatient programs.
 One of these could be what you need to help you break free of addiction.
 Get in touch with us today and let’s help you build a new addiction-free life.